paulmandal/radio-adapter/README.md

 | circuit-board | Eagle circuit diagrams and PCB layouts for the adapter board |
 | dev-tools | Various Python scripts that were useful during development |

+# Important Note

+The ATmega328p chips I got needed to have their fuses set, there is a script `set-fuses.sh` that will do this for you.
+You may need to change the programmer from `usbtiny` to whatever you have on hand.

 # References

 This project borrows heavily from these sources: